kietbui/venus_titan_guidance/docs/_static/src/infrared/item57_remotec_tv_remote_zxt310.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 Control Remotec Z-Wave IR Extender and other connected devices with the Zinno app available on iOS&Android
 	#.
 Associate Remotec Z-Wave IR Extender with other smart devices in Zinno App
+	#.
+Automate the Remotec Z-Wave IR Extender with PhD Scence routes, like Good Morning, Goodnight...
 ..	#.
 Control Remotec Z-Wave IR Extender with voice commands using PhD and the Google Assistant or Amazon Alexa

 Add Remotec Z-Wave IR Extender to PhD's network